Professor i engelska med inriktning mot engelsk språkvetenskap vid Engelska institutionen

 Detta stycke finns inte på svenska, därför visas den engelska versionen.

 I received my PhD in English Linguistics from Uppsala University, where I also became a docent in English in 2008.
+On 1 January 2022, I was promoted to professor.
 My doctoral thesis, a revised version of which was published by Rodopi in 2005, was an investigation of the development of the English progressive during the nineteenth century.
 After the completion of my PhD project in 2002, I worked as a senior lecturer in English Linguistics at Örebro University (2002–2003) and the University of Gävle (2003 and 2008), and as a post-doctoral research fellow in English Linguistics at Stockholm University (2004–2007).
 From January 2009 until September 2014, I was a Royal Swedish Academy of Letters, History and Antiquities research fellow in English Linguistics based at the Department of English here in Uppsala; I have been a senior lecturer in English Linguistics at the same department since my fellowship ended.

 I am also interested in other aspects of Late Modern English.
 Together with Peter Grund (University of Kansas), I am currently investigating the use of conjuncts such as however and furthermore in nineteenth-century English.
 I am also looking at changes in punctuation practice since the 17th century and what these changes can tell us about how language users processed written texts.
 I have published on the distribution of partitive constructions such as a piece of advice and of multal quantifiers such as much and a great deal in nineteenth-century texts, and edited a collected volume of studies of nineteenth-century English together with Merja Kytö and Mats Rydén.
 Merja Kytö and I organized the Sixth International Conference on Late Modern English in Uppsala in 2017 and edited the proceedings volume, which was published by John Benjamins in 2020.